https://invisible-island.net/ncurses/man/

 The echo behavior of these functions on input of KEY_ or backspace

-The behavior of getch and friends in the presence of signal handlers is
+The behavior of wgetch in the presence of signal handlers is not

 historical curses implementations, it varied depending on whether the

-operating system's dispatch of a signal to a handler interrupts a
+operating system's dispatch of a signal to a handler interrupted a

-read(2) call in progress or not, and also (in some implementations)
+read(2) call in progress, and also (in some implementations) whether an

-whether an input timeout or non-blocking mode has been set.
+input timeout or non-blocking mode had been set.
+A portable curses

 KEY_MOUSE is mentioned in X/Open Curses, along with a few related term-